adamcath/haute-codeture/haute-codeture.md

 it was stored.
 Instead, there were a set of names that were in scope at any given time, and their types were right there in the code, next to the names.
 Not only that, but the compiler would check that nobody passed you a BroadSword when you expected a RayGun.
-What an victory for coding productivity!
+What a victory for productivity!

 But there's a loophole in Java (and most mainstream statically typed languages).
 If you ask for a RayGun, you might get a RayGun...or you might get nothing.
 If